tektutor/conan-march-2026/Day1/README.md

 ## Info - Why use Conan?
 <pre>
 - Application Binary Interface(ABI) compatibility
-  - It ensures you don't lik a debug library into a application built in Release mode (this could cause application crashes)
+  - It ensures you don't link a debug library into a application built in Release mode (this could cause application crashes)
 - Transitive Dependencies
   - It handles the Graph
     - If Library A depends on B
-    - B depends onC
+    - B depends on C
     - Conan solves the math for you
 - Reproducibility
   - Using lockfiles, you can generate that your CI/CD builds the exact same code as your developer machine